deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

          memory: 5Gi
    ```

-   Run the following command to create an environment:
+   Run the following command to create an project:

    ```shell
    kubectl create -f project.yaml
    ```

-   Check that the environment has been created successfully by running the following command:
+   Check that the project has been created successfully by running the following command:

    ```shell
    kubectl get projects.deckhouse.io